Doom: Annihilation: Marketing

 In March 2019, Universal revealed images, a synopsis, a potential release date, and revealed the film's official title as Doom: Annihilation.
 That same month, the first trailer was released.
 The trailer received negative reactions from fans, with id Software confirming it was not involved with the film.
 Giglio admitted to not being enthusiastic about the first trailer since at the time only 80 effects out of the 1,000 effects shots were complete for marketing to use.
 Giglio noted the second trailer was better received, stating, "Once the fans saw the second teaser, I think we got a few more people saying: 'Oh, wait a minute.
 That's not what I thought the movie was gonna be.'"

 Home media

 Doom: Annihilation was released on Blu-ray, DVD, and digital formats on October 1, 2019.
 The film was originally scheduled to be released in April.
-Later in December, the film was made available on Netflix.
-In the United States and Canada, the DVD earned $2,737 and the Blu-ray earned $73,766, totaling $76,703 in domestic video sales.
+On December 25, the film was made available on Netflix.
+In the United States and Canada, the DVD earned $5,120 and the Blu-ray earned $75,404, totaling $80,524 in domestic video sales.